-But, even though it makes sense from a human perspective, when you look at it from the perspective of the bankruptcy court, it’s not fair that mom got paid back in full even though other creditors were not.
+Though this instinct is understandable, when you look at it from the perspective of the bankruptcy court, it’s not fair that someone’s mom gets paid back in full while their other creditors get nothing.

-Remember, the Bankruptcy Code is very black and white and it’s primary goal is to give the filer a fresh start while treating the creditors as fairly as possible.
-That’s why the forms ask you to list payments you made to creditors in the 3 months before filing and payments to family members or friends in the 12 months before filing.
+Remember, the Bankruptcy Code is very black and white.
+Its primary goal is to give the filer a fresh start while treating all their creditors as fairly as possible.
+That’s why the forms ask you to list payments you’ve made to creditors in the three months before filing and payments you’ve made to family members or friends in the 12 months before filing.

-If you paid back someone you know in the 12 months before filing bankruptcy, the bankruptcy trustee can essentially request a refund, so the money can be distributed evenly among your unsecured creditors.
-Often times the trustee will give the filer the opportunity to come up with the money for the refund before contacting the person you paid directly, but they don’t have to do that.
+If you repaid a debt of more than $600 in the 12 months before filing your bankruptcy, the bankruptcy trustee can ask for the money back.
+Then the trustee will split that money evenly among your unsecured creditors.
+Often, the trustee will give the filer the opportunity to come up with the money before contacting the person you paid directly, but they don’t have to.

-You can still file a Chapter 7 bankruptcy if you paid someone you know back in the last 12 months.
-Assuming you properly list this information in your bankruptcy forms, the absolute worst that can happen is the trustee demanding a refund from the person you paid.
+The bottom line is that you can still file a Chapter 7 bankruptcy if you paid someone you know back in the last 12 months.
+As long as you list this information in your bankruptcy forms correctly, the worst that can happen is that the trustee demands a refund from the person you paid.